millermatt/openconnect-gateway/README.txt

 Q: Should I worry about "DTLS handshake timed out" and "DTLS handshake failed: Resource temporarily unavailable, try again." messages?
 A: Nope

+Q: !@#$%^
+A: Use the Virtual Box Manager to shut down the "vpn" vm, run "./networking-config.sh off", and then run "./connect.sh ..." again.